Shindaiwa EB262 - 456 CFM Gas Handheld Blower

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB262 compare with similar leaf blowers.

-- Its max air speed of 172 MPH places it at the approximate midpoint in comparison to other gas-powered handheld blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Craftsman BV2500 and its 250 MPH could be an option to consider.
+- Upon exiting the nozzle, the air can reach speeds of up to 172 MPH, which is within the expected range for gas-powered handheld blowers.
+If you wish to benefit from air expelled at the fastest possible speed, the Poulan Pro PPBV25 and its 230 MPH could be an option to consider.

-- The EB262 is average in terms of air volume.
-It's rated at 456 CFM, which is common for gas-powered handheld blowers.
-If air volume is important to you, the Craftsman B225, with 650 CFM, could be in your good books.
+- Shindaiwa EB262 boasts an impressive airflow, reaching 456 CFM (Cubic Foot per Minute), positioning it amongst the most powerful gas-powered handheld blowers.
+If air volume is important to you, the Ryobi JET FAN RY25AXB, with 520 CFM, could be in your good books.

 Price comparison

-As you can see from this interactive chart, when compared to other gas handheld blowers, the Shindaiwa EB262 is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other gas handheld blowers, the Shindaiwa EB262 is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it could most likely also mean enjoying the reliability of a high-end product.